ClimateImpactLab/impax/README.rst

         i.      go to https://travis-ci.org/ and sign in/sign up with github.
-                Make sure travis has access to the repositories on your github account *and* those owned by the ] by enabling access in your account settings.
+                Make sure travis has access to the repositories on your github account *and* those owned by the ClimateImpactLab by enabling access in your account settings.
         ii.
 Next to "My Repositories" click the '+' icon iii.
-Flip the switch on ]/impax.
-If you don't see it in the list, click 'Sync account', and make sure you are looking at the ] repositories. iv.
+Flip the switch on ClimateImpactLab/impax.
+If you don't see it in the list, click 'Sync account', and make sure you are looking at the ClimateImpactLab repositories. iv.
 Push a change to your package (for example, you could delete this section).
 You should see tests start running on travis automatically.